saumya/PhpComposer/README.md

 PHP Application with Composer
 =============================

 Started as a study project.
+The basics are ready.
+Working on the database and researching which one to implement.

 The `composer` is a PHP executable.
 All that is needed is a PHP executable to run `composer`.